SyedImranML/Face-Recognition-Attendance-Management-System/README.md

 It will require high processing power(I have 8 GB RAM) Noisy image can reduce the accuracy, so quality of images should be good.

+* if gives error then
+write
+pip install opencv-contrib-python --user it will work fine for cv2.face.LBPHFaceRecognizer_create();